-EUR 5'000 for Share Class A and Class B, exclusive of the Front End Fee referred to in section 10 hereafter.
+EUR 5'000 for Share Class A and Class B, exclusive of the front end fee referred to in section 10 hereafter.
 Minimum holding amount of class A EUR 1'000, class B EUR 100'000

-USD 5'000 for Share Class BH -USD, exclusive of the Front End Fee referred to in section 10 hereafter.
-The Minimum holding amount of class BH-USD is 1'000 USD shares.
+USD 5'000 for Share Class BH - USD, exclusive of the front end fee referred to in section 10 hereafter.
+The minimum holding amount of class BH-USD is 1'000 USD Shares.

-CHF 5'000 for Share Class AH - CHF, exclusive of the Front End Fee referred to in section 10 hereafter.
-The Minimum holding amount of class AH - CHF Shares is 1'000 CHF.
+CHF 5'000 for Share Class AH - CHF, exclusive of the front end fee referred to in section 10 hereafter.
+The minimum holding amount of class AH - CHF Shares is 1'000 CHF.

-The net asset value per Share is determined on each business day in Luxembourg (the "Valuation Day").
+The NAV per Share is determined as of each Business day in Luxembourg (the "Valuation Day").

-The Net Asset Value is calculated and published on the first Business Day following the relevant Valuation Day (the "NAV calculation day").
+The NAV is calculated and published on the first Business Day following the relevant Valuation Day (the "NAV Calculation Day").